Daniel in the Bible

 Verse ConceptsHasty Action

-The king answered and said to Daniel, whose name was Belteshazzar, Art thou able to make known to me the dream which I have seen, and the interpretation of it?
+The king answered and said unto Daniel, whose name was Belteshazzar, Art thou able to make known unto me the dream that I have seen, and its interpretation?

 Verse ConceptsDisclosuresDreams Interpreted